 1. Open a Report Model in ReportMiner by going to File > New > Report Model.

-3. Provide the File Path for the unstructured file by clicking on the folder icon
+2. Provide the File Path for the unstructured file from your directory.

 Download the sample data txt from here.

 ReportMiner supports extraction of unstructured data from text, EDI, Excel, PRN, and PDF files.
 In this case, we are extracting data from a text file.